 Here he’s working on a hand embellished canvas of ‘Aslan’.
 By adding extra colour and detail he makes every one a unique and distinctive piece.

 Terry Bradley was born in Belfast, Northern Ireland in 1965.
 His early life was spent growing up in some of the most volatile streets in Belfast where his mother tried to keep him inside and away from the “Troubles” outside their front door.
 Bradley found a form of escapism reading Herge’s Adventures of Tin Tin and his work is still influenced by the black lines of the vivid drawings that illustrated the collection of books that he gradually acquired.

-A chance conversation with John Reynolds, the owner of the famous PoD club in Dublin, lead to Bradley’s first solo art exhibition.
+Bradley made the move to Dublin in 1989 and was busy painting and drawing in his spare time.
+A chance conversation led to Bradley’s first exhibition in the famous PoD nightclub.
 The night was a huge success and Terry finally started to make some money from the one thing that had stayed with him all his life.

 Bradley has now reached a place in his life that he is comfortable with.
 He is able to paint full time and explore the voyeuristic side of his nature that he first discovered as a child observing the dangerous world around him His work often centres on strong and powerful women, most recently the burlesque dancers of Paris.
 He has also started exploring the colourful characters from the Belfast dockland area known as Sailortown, famous around the world for their hard drinking and hard-working attitude.

 His need to say more with his art and his love of symbolism has led him to use the paintings to convey his personal thoughts.
 Words such as Honour, Hope, Faith and Love are all used frequently in his latest work.